ThisIsBenny/iOS-Widgets/Ecosia/README.md

 Or you can use this Shortcut to get the Token from a already loggend in iOS Safari: [Get Ecosia Token Shortcut](https://www.icloud.com/shortcuts/77b82210c35e4db79695fb00990eef88)

-You have to execute this Shortcut from the Share-Menu in Safari.
+You have to execute this Shortcut from the Share-Menu in Safari while you are on Ecosia.org.